uburu/InstaParser/README.md

 # InstaParser
-Parse Instagram without Instagram API :octocat:
+Little class to get all information about user's photos and photos src without Instagram API :octocat: